 Assessment should be contextual and authentic.
 In other words it should be relevant to the developing skills of the student and what they will be expected to do as they progress and graduate.
 Such assessments are also more difficult to collude on.

 In addition to the advice outlined above, the following are key considerations to bear in mind, regardless of the mode of assessment in use.
-When considering how students should submit any pieces of assessment online in the current semester, it is recommended that the method employing the least amount of technology should be preferred over more technology reliant alternatives.
-In the current context, the less complex the assessment is, the better able students will be to submit without incident, and the less likely you will have any problems once it is submitted.
+When considering how students should submit any pieces of assessment online, it is recommended that the method employing the least amount of technology should be preferred over more technology reliant alternatives.
+The less complex the assessment, the more likely students will be to submit without incident, reducing the likelihood of problems arising during submission.

 - Keep it Simple – From instructions to submissions, simplify the process.